zenorocha/liferay-learn/labs/dxp/7.x/installation-and-upgrades/02-setting-up-liferay-dxp/installing-and-managing-apps/purchasing-apps-on-liferay-marketplace.md

 1. Accept the EULA and Terms of Service.

-1. Click "Purchase" to complete the transaction.
+1. Click *Purchase* to complete the transaction.

 The app downloads and installs to Liferay DXP automatically.
 Congratulations!
 You know how to find, purchase, and install Liferay Marketplace apps.